PX4/PX4-Devguide/en/advanced/camera_trigger.md

 **IMPORTANT :** With `TRIG_PINS` set to its **default** value of 56, you can use the AUX pins 1, 2, 3 and 4 as actuator outputs (for servos/ESCs).
 Due to the way the timers on the STM32 are handled (1234 are 56 are 2 different groups handled by 2 timers), this is the ONLY combination which allows the simultaneous usage of camera trigger and FMU actuator outputs. **DO NOT CHANGE THE DEFAULT VALUE OF `TRIG_PINS` IF YOU NEED ACTUATOR OUTPUTS.**

-The full list of parameters pertaining to the camera trigger module can be found on the [parameter reference](parameter_reference.md#camera-trigger) page.

 ### Trigger interface backends

 The camera trigger driver supports several backends - each for a specific application, controlled by the `TRIG_INTERFACE` parameter :